How much does your data exploration overfit? Controlling bias via information usage: Controlling Exploration Bias via Information Usage

 When $T$ is determined entirely from the values $\{\phi_1, ..., \phi_m\}$, mutual information $I(T; \phibf)$ is equal to entropy $H(T)$.
 This quantifies how much $T$ varies over different independent replications of the data.

 The parameter $\sigma$ provides the natural scaling for the values of $\phi_i$.
 The condition that $\phi_i$ is $\sigma$-sub-Gaussian ensures that its tail is not too heavy\footnote{A random variable $X$ is said to be $\sigma$-sub-Gaussian if $\E\left[ e^{\lambda(X - \E[X])}\right] \leq e^{\sigma^2\lambda^2/2}$ for all $\lambda$.}.
-In the Supplementary Information, we show how this condition can be relaxed to treat cases where $\phi_i$ is a sub-Exponential random variables (Proposition~\ref{prop: subexponential}) as well as settings where the $\phi_i$'s have different scaling $\sigma_i$'s (Proposition~\ref{prop: main result 2}).
+In the Appendix, we show how this condition can be relaxed to treat cases where $\phi_i$ is a sub-Exponential random variables (Proposition~\ref{prop: subexponential}) as well as settings where the $\phi_i$'s have different scaling $\sigma_i$'s (Proposition~\ref{prop: main result 2}).

 Proposition~\ref{prop: main result} applies in a very general setting.
-The magnitude of overfitting depends on the generating distribution of data-set, and on the size of data-set, and this is all implicitly captured in by the mutual-information $I(T; \phibf)$.
+The magnitude of overfitting depends on the generating distribution of the data set, and on the size of the data, and this is all implicitly captured in by the mutual-information $I(T; \phibf)$.
 For example, a common type of estimate of interest is $ \phi_i = n^{-1} \sum_{j=1}^{n} f_{i}(X_j), $ the sample average of some function $f_i$ based on an iid sequence $X_1,...,X_n$.
 Note that if $f_i(X_j) - \E[f_i(X_j)]$ is sub-Gaussian with parameter $\sigma$, then $\phi_i - \mu_i$ is sub-Gaussian with parameter $\sigma/\sqrt{n}$ and therefore

 To illustrate Proposition~\ref{prop: main result}, we consider two extreme settings: one where $T$ is chosen independently of the data and one where $T$ heavily depends on the values of all the $\phi_i$'s.
 The subsequent sections will investigate the applications of information usage in depth in settings that interpolate between these two extremes.